 -

-The Wrigley Building - This iconic terra cotta structure, featuring a grand clock tower, is full of character.
+The Wrigley Building - This iconic terra cotta structure features a grand clock tower and exudes character.
 Named after William Wrigley, Jr., who amassed his wealth from chewing gum, it stands proudly.
 Nearby, the opulent Hotel Intercontinental conceals a remarkable observatory.

 Purchase once and enjoy for a year!
 Perfect for extended stays and…

-- The Wrigley Building - This iconic terra cotta structure, featuring a grand clock tower, is full of character.
+- The Wrigley Building - This iconic terra cotta structure features a grand clock tower and exudes character.
 Named after William Wrigley, Jr., who amassed his wealth from chewing gum, it stands proudly.
 Nearby, the opulent Hotel Intercontinental conceals a remarkable observatory.

 Purchase once and enjoy for a year!
 Perfect for extended stays and return visits over the next 12 months.

-- DuSable Bridge - Known also as the Michigan Avenue Bridge, the DuSable Bridge is not only architecturally stunning but also rich in history, particularly the flags it displays, which have intriguing stories to tell.
+- DuSable Bridge - Known as the Michigan Avenue Bridge, the DuSable Bridge is not only architecturally stunning but also rich in history, which is shared through its fascinating flags.

 - Trump International Hotel & Tower Chicago - This towering glass structure is unmissable.
 Standing at 1,399 feet with 98 stories, it ranks among the tallest skyscrapers in the nation.
-It shares its construction technique with the Burj Khalifa in Dubai, the world’s tallest building.
+It utilizes the same construction technique as the Burj Khalifa in Dubai, the world’s tallest building.

-- Vietnam Veterans Memorial - Featuring a sunken rectangular pool and fountain, this memorial pays tribute to Illinois residents who lost their lives in the Vietnam War.
+- Vietnam Veterans Memorial - Featuring a sunken rectangular pool and fountain, this memorial pays tribute to Illinois residents who perished in the Vietnam War.
 It is a solemn yet beautifully poignant homage to those who sacrificed everything.

-- Dearborn Street Bridge - Constructed in 1962, this bridge replaced a poorly designed predecessor that was widely disliked.
-Discover the reasons behind its replacement and appreciate this modern landmark.
+- Dearborn Street Bridge - Constructed in 1962, the Dearborn Street Bridge is one of Chicago’s newer bridges.
+It replaced a poorly designed bridge that was widely disliked.
+Discover the story behind this as you admire the landmark.

-- 222 W Merchandise Mart Plaza suite 107 - This massive building, designed in the art-deco style, is so large it has its own zip code, covering an impressive four million square feet.
+- 222 W Merchandise Mart Plaza suite 107 - This massive building is so large it has its own zip code!
+Designed in the art-deco style, the Mart covers an impressive four million square feet.

-- William P. Fahey Bridge - As the newest bridge spanning the river, the Columbus Drive Bridge offers insight into the evolution of Chicago’s construction technology and philosophy over the years.
+- William P. Fahey Bridge - As Chicago’s newest bridge spanning the river, the Columbus Drive Bridge offers insight into the evolution of the city’s construction technology and philosophy over the years.

-- NBC Tower - Modeled after New York City’s 30 Rockefeller Center, this renowned tower exemplifies the art deco style.
+- NBC Tower - Modeled after New York City’s 30 Rockefeller Center, this renowned tower is a prime example of the art deco style.
 It was also the former recording location for the Jerry Springer Show and the Steve Harvey Show.

 - Jay Pritzker Pavilion - Also known as Pritzker Pavilion or Pritzker Music Pavilion, this bandshell is located in Millennium Park in Chicago’s Loop community area.
 It sits on the south side of Randolph Street, east of the Chicago Landmark Historic Michigan Boulevard District.

-- Lurie Garden - Situated at the southern end of Millennium Park in Chicago’s Loop area, this 2.5-acre garden was designed by GGN, Piet Oudolf, and Robert Israel, and opened on July 16, 2004.
-It features a mix of perennials, bulbs, grasses, shrubs, and trees.
+- Lurie Garden - Situated at the southern end of Millennium Park in Chicago’s Loop area, Lurie Garden spans 2.5 acres.
+Designed by GGN, Piet Oudolf, and Robert Israel, it opened on July 16, 2004, and features a mix of perennials, bulbs, grasses, shrubs, and trees.

 - Nichols Bridgeway - This pedestrian bridge in Chicago begins at Millennium Park’s Great Lawn, crosses Monroe Street, and connects to the third floor of the Modern Wing’s West Pavilion at the Art Institute of Chicago.